devopsgroup-io/catapult/README.md

         * usually used in Drupal for multisite installations (`wp_` is required for base Wordpress installs, Drupal has no prefix by default)
 * software_workflow:
     * `downstream`
-        * production is the source for the database and upload directories of drupal and wordpress
+        * Production is the source for the database and upload directories of drupal and wordpress
         * this option is used when maintaining a website
         * see the below chart for more details
     * `upstream`
-        * test is the source for the database and upload directories of drupal and wordpress
+        * Test is the source for the database and upload directories of drupal and wordpress
         * this option is used when launching a new website
         * see the below chart for more details
 * webroot: